 - The homeowner falls in love with your profile because you have listened to my advice and your profile beats everyone else’s hands down.

-- The host contacts you, perhaps arranges a skype call.
+- The host contacts you, and perhaps arranges a zoom call.
 You have a chat and before you know it: Mama Mia!
 You’re on your way to Europe to housesit in Rome for two weeks!

 How To Housesit Like A Pro.
 Make Sure Your Profile Rocks!